 What is Manufacturing Factoring?

-Manufacturing factoring is the process of selling unpaid invoices to a third-party factoring company for an immediate cash advance based on the invoice value.
-It’s also called invoice factoring or accounts receivable factoring.
+Manufacturing factoring is the process of selling unpaid invoices to a third-party company (the factor) for an immediate cash advance based on the invoice value.
+It’s a form of accounts receivable financing, also called invoice factoring or accounts receivable factoring.
 Businesses pay a small factoring fee for the service.

 How does Manufacturing Invoice Factoring work?

 Let’s say your factory invoices clients on a 60-day schedule.
 You produce, ship, and deliver the goods and issue an invoice.
-Now, your business needs to wait 60 days to get paid.
-In the meantime, you have rent payments, payroll, and other day-to-day expenses like purchasing raw materials.
+Now, your business must wait 60 days to receive payment.
+In the meantime, you have rent payments, payroll, and other day-to-day expenses, such as purchasing raw materials.
+The factoring process helps address cash flow needs caused by delayed client payments, ensuring your business can meet every cash flow need, even when receiving payment from customers is delayed.

-For this example, we’ll say the discount rate is 3%, and the invoices are worth $30,000.
+For this example, we’ll assume a discount rate of 3% and that the invoices are worth $30,000.
 So, the factor purchases the $30k worth of invoices for $29,100, but it doesn’t send the full amount at once.

 The remaining total goes into a reserve account.
 The factor owns the invoices and collects payment from your customer on their 60-day due date.
-Once it receives payment, the factoring company releases the reserve amount minus its fees.
+Once it receives payment, the factoring company releases the reserve amount minus its fees, completing the invoice payment process.

 What is a Manufacturing Factoring Company?

-Manufacturing factoring companies are financial institutions that provide the factoring service.
+Manufacturing factoring companies are financial institutions that offer factoring services.
 The factoring company purchases the invoices, sends the cash advance, collects from your customers, and sends the reserve amount.

 Let’s look at some of the key differences between manufacturing factoring companies.